How Much Should I Eat? Eating to Reach Your Goals

 Keep in mind that everyone is different.
 There is not a one-size-fits-all equation.
 Your overall metabolic rate can vary slightly depending upon age and genetics.
 Determine your maintenance needs and adjust accordingly from there.

-If you are interested in learning more on the upcoming topic look out for my upcoming book Mind, Body, and Swole where I tackle these issues and more.
-If you are interested in getting an early copy release send me an email at email@example.com.
+If you are interested in learning more about the upcoming topic look out for my upcoming book Mind, Body, and Swole where I tackle these issues and more.
+If you are interested in getting an early copy release send me an email at firstname.lastname@example.org.